raymundoCH/Wordpress-REST-API-and-Backbone/README.md

 # Wordpress REST API and BackboneJS

-This project implements the BackboneJS library to exchange data with the REST API.
-The CRUD operations are implemented to create, read, update and delte a post into the local Wordpress site.
+This project implements the BackboneJS library to exchange data with the Wordpress REST API.
+The CRUD operations are implemented to create, read, update and delete a post into the local Wordpress site.

 ## Requirements